 “Yes, exactly,” Mathias said.
 “And I will put you guys at level seventeen too.
 No struggling against traps; tonight, we just enjoy the ride.”

 “So, let me summarize,” Perse smirked, a flash going through her brother’s eyes.
 “We’re playing the hardest game ever on easy mode?”

 “Yes.”
 His friends had put on the glasses before he could finish that single word.

 Putting on his digital glasses himself, Mathias left reality for his digital world.
 “Maya,” he spoke.
 “Start a playtesting session.
 Location, Lizard Camp B.”

 The virtual assistant began checking his ID.
-“Name: Mathias Martel, sixteen.
+“Name: Mathias Martel, seventeen.
 Location: Evermarsh, Florida.
 Registration 5402.
 Pre-registered class: Snake Charmer, level seventeen.”

 Instantly called down from the skies above to the ground below, Mathias found himself at the entrance of a wooden fort back in his virtual avatar body, a sinister, shadowy dark lord.

 Unlike more stereotypical dark lords, Mathias had given his avatar a bard-like aesthetic.
 His armor was little more than scale-shaped chainmail, and his boots and gloves were made of velvet rather than steel.
 A shadowy aura obscured most of his body and face.
 Even his main weapon was a rapier rather than a heavier weapon.
 It made him stand out visually, and be memorable for players.